About Brine Shrimp

 How Long It Takes to Hatch Brine Shrimp Eggs

-It usually takes 24 hours for brine shrimp eggs to hatch at temperatures of 80°F to 82°F. Getting any lower from these temperatures should be avoided; otherwise, this will result in longer hatching periods.
-It is also important not to go beyond a temperature of 86°F, or else it would risk damaging the young brine shrimps.
+It usually takes 24 hours for eggs to hatch at temperatures of 80°F to 82°F. Getting any lower from these temperatures should be avoided; otherwise, this will result in longer hatching periods.
+It is also important not to go beyond a temperature of 86°F, or else it would risk damaging the young shrimp.

-Besides using brine shrimps (at their baby stage) to feed tropical fish, they can also be grown to adulthood when fed properly.
+Besides raising brine shrimp (at their baby stage) to feed tropical fish, they can also become adult brine shrimp when fed properly.
 Because the digestive system of a brine shrimp is not yet fully developed in the first 24 hours of its life, no feeding is needed yet during that time.
-Growing brine shrimp are actually easy to feed since they are not fussy when it comes to their food.
-One can feed them almost any type of food such as whey, yeast, commercial fry food, soybean powder, wheat flour, fish meal, and even egg yolk.
-What is important is that the food used in feeding them is easily digestible by the brine shrimps but not easily dissolved in water, which is why powdered milk is not an option.
-One should also also avoid overfeeding the brine shrimp as doing so can damage the quality of the water in the growing tank.
+Growing brine shrimps are actually easy to feed since they are not fussy when it comes to their food.
+One can feed them almost any type of food such as whey, yeast, commercial fry food, soybean powder, wheat flour, spirulina powder, fish meal, and even egg yolk.
+What is important is that the food used in feeding them is easily digestible by the shrimps but not easily dissolved in water, which is why powdered milk is not an option.
+One should also avoid overfeeding the brine shrimps as doing so can damage the water quality in the growing tank.

 How to Feed Brine Shrimp to Baby Tropical Fish

 Many young tropical fish will only eat the food fed to them if that food is moving.
-As soon as the baby brine shrimps are hatched, stop the aeration process inside the tank by unplugging the pump, allow the baby brine shrimp immediately to settle, siphon them out, place them in a net, and then feed them directly to the baby tropical fish by pouring into their tank.
+As soon as the baby brine shrimp are hatched, stop the aeration process inside the tank by unplugging the air pump, allow the baby brine shrimp immediately to settle, siphon them out, place them in a net, and then feed them directly to the baby tropical fish by pouring into their aquarium.

 How to Feed Brine Shrimp to Grown Tropical Fish

-The one thing to keep in mind when feeding grown tropical fish is that the baby brine shrimps are to be rinsed before use.
-Run them under tap water and then place them in a container filled with water taken from the tropical fish tank.
+The one thing to keep in mind when feeding grown tropical fish is that the wild brine shrimp need a rinse before use.
+Rinse them under tap water and then place them in a container filled with water taken from the tropical fish aquarium.
 Doing so will help get the brine shrimps cleaned as well as prevent any trouble with changes in acidity.
 Similar to feeding the baby tropical fish, one should follow the rules on not overfeeding grown tropical fish.